giellalt/lang-som/index.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-som)](https://github.com/giellalt/lang-som/issues)
 [![Build status](https://github.com/giellalt/lang-som/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-som/actions)

 This page documents the work on the [Somali language model](http://github.com/giellalt/lang-som).
+With 15800 stems and a basic morphological component, It is large enough to be useful, but has yet to be put into use in practical projects.
+It was written by Ryan Johnson.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.